AKA what the heck is Femtech?

 I hear calls for women to invest in Femtech and other women-oriented businesses, and also for women-identifying investors to invest in women.

-Even for the few women who are investors in Femtech, it's not uncommon to hear Femtech being discussed more like a non-profit or impact organization rather than a competitive, viable, money-making industry.
-While I’m in the business of sexual wellness to help create change and impact, implicitly treating for-profit Femtech companies like social impact initiatives can actually do a disservice to women’s health.
+For the few women who are investors in Femtech, it's not uncommon to hear Femtech being discussed more like supporting a non-profit or impact organization rather than a competitive, viable, money-making industry.
+While I’m in the business of sexual wellness to help create change and impact, implicitly treating for-profit Femtech companies like non-profits can actually do a disservice to women’s health.
+It assumes that Femtech companies don't make enough money to be competitive versus companies in other industries and are more likely to be passed up for funding and other resource opportunities.

 There’s also the fallacy that many of us fall into, including investors regardless of gender or background, which is over relying on our own experiences and view of the world to make decisions.
 Like their male counterparts, female investors will also gravitate towards things they’d personally use or find cool (cue blockchain and AI again).
 What investors, a small group of wealthy individuals, find interesting, often doesn’t translate to what the rest of the world wants and needs (cue Juicero).